lvaldenebro/react-refactor-challenge/README.md

 Please, take into account that all HTML, SaSS and React files are divided in partials and they are named the same so it is easier to loof for the code.
 All of them have descriptive names according to the place of the page they are developing or working on.

-## Table of contents and How to Use the Project
+## How to Use the Project

 ### FrontEnd vs BackEnd

 This project is build over two different projects.

-- In root ('src', 'views' folders) you can find the server data and the DDBB data (BackEnd).
+- In root (`src`, `views` folders) you can find the server data and the DB data (BackEnd).
-- In 'web' folder there is all the information for the FrontEnd development and the appeareance of the web page (FrontEnd).
+- In `web` folder there is all the information for the FrontEnd development and the appeareance of the web page (FrontEnd).

 ### Main landing